-Diagnostic Laboratories Inc. Enhancement training occurs at the Arkansas Department of Health Public Health laboratories.
-Assigned time spent in each rotation is designed to enhance the theory content and develop competency in Medical Laboratory Science.
 A set of instructional objectives is provided to the student for each rotation.
-The clinical experience includes rotations in the following areas: Clinical Chemistry/Urinalysis/Immunology; Hematology/Coagulation/Flow Cytometry; Blood Bank; and Microbiology/Parasitology/Mycology.
+The clinical experience includes rotations in the following areas: Hematology/Coagulation, Clinical Chemistry/Urinalysis, Immunohematology (Blood Bank), and Microbiology.
 Point of Care and phlebotomy are also important aspects of the clinical experience; therefore, students develop point of care and phlebotomy techniques.
-They observe experienced Medical Laboratory Scientists who oversee the hospital Point of Care program.
 Phlebotomy, although not required by NAACLS, is included in this program because it is a skillset needed especially in rural settings, small laboratories and physician practices.